-From 2000 to 2008, Bulgaria had a house price boom.
-Residential property prices surged around 300%.
-However, the property bubble burst towards the end of 2008, mainly due to the global economic and financial crisis.
+From 2000 to 2008, Bulgaria had a house price boom, with residential property prices surging around 300%.
+The bubble burst at the end of 2008:

 European Union citizens can now purchase properties in Bulgaria, including land.
 The 5-year moratorium on land purchases, set as a condition in the Accession Treaty between Republic of Bulgaria and The European Union, was lifted in January 1, 2012.